dimerapp/dimer-vue/README.md

 ```

 #### zone(slug)
-Get instance of a zone for a given slug.
+Get an instance of a zone for a given slug.
 If your app is not making use of zones, you can make use of `defaultZone` method.

 ```js
 // Get zone slug from URL